 My hubby used to buy more for keeping in the refrigerator because they do taste nice even when its taken cold.
 One of the stalls selling this snacks can be found at night at the junction of Penang Road and Chowrasta Road (directly opposite the police station).

-Beside the entrance of the restaurant is the open kitchen whereby we can see the chefs preparing the food.
+Beside the entrance of the restaurant is the an open kitchen whereby chefs are seen preparing the food.

-We had a few dishes and I particularly like the black pepper beef tenderloin and their famous crepe durian pancake (durian flesh wrapped inside soft crepes).
-If you happen to be dining here, do order this pancake.
-You can’t find it as delicious else where.
-The service provided by the staff was of course excellent (A1) and the food was real tasty… all thanks to my brother for the lovely and delicious dinner.
+We had a few dishes and I particularly enjoyed the black pepper beef tenderloin and their signature crepe durian pancake (durian flesh wrapped in soft crepes).
+If you happen to be dining here, do order this durian pancake.
+You can’t find it as delicious elsewhere.

-Tags: A1, Beef Tenderloin, Black Pepper, Brother, Chefs, Chinese Restaurant, Crepes, Delicious Dinner, Dishes, Durian, Elegant Ambience, Flesh, Heen, Lai, Mandarin Oriental Kuala Lumpur, Open Kitchen, Pepper Beef, Private Room
+Tags: A1, Beef Tenderloin, Black Pepper, Brother, Chefs, Chinese Restaurant, Ck Lam, Crepes, Delicious Dinner, Dishes, Durian, Elegant Ambience, Flesh, Heen, Lai, Mandarin Oriental Kuala Lumpur, Open Kitchen, Penang Food Blog, Pepper Beef, Private Room, What2seeonline.Com

 We had the ham & bacon quiche and the shepherd’s pie from the day special menu.
 The shepherd’s pie consists of hash brown potatoes and lots of minced lamb and fresh garden salad.